TroodInc/trood/CONTRIBUTING.md

 ## 🤝 Community & Support

 - **GitHub Issues** 💬: Use issues to report bugs, suggest features, and ask questions.
-- **Join Our Community** 🌍: Engage with us on [Discord/Slack/Other Channel](#).
+- **Join Our Community** 🌍: Engage with us on [Launchpad](https://trood.com/launchpad).
 - **Respect and Collaboration** 🤗: Be kind, constructive, and professional in discussions.

 ## 📜 License

-By contributing to Trood KISS CLI, you agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE).
+By contributing to Trood CLI, you agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE).

 ---

-Thank you for contributing! 🚀 Together, we’re making Trood KISS CLI better! 🎉
+Thank you for contributing! 🚀 Together, we’re making Trood CLI better! 🎉
 ```